Gr3yNia/witch-light-servo-project/README.md

 ## Concept

-The idea is to create a witch-like character that feels quietly alive.
-The slow arm movement suggests a calm presence, even in bright light.
+The idea is to create a witch-like character that feels charming and alive.
+The slow arm movement, even in bright light, gives a lively feeling.
 When someone interacts with it, the piece reacts more strongly, as if the character is casting a spell and pulling the viewer into its world.

 ---